-If you owe money and have not been able to reach an agreement with any creditor, it’s best to anticipate that they might use a levy as a strategy to collect funds.
+If you owe money and are unable to reach an agreement with any creditor, it’s best to anticipate they might use a levy as a strategy to collect funds.

 Get Legal Help

 Again, it’s essential to get advice from a local attorney who is familiar with your situation whenever you're potentially facing legal troubles.
-This page is a general overview, but laws vary from state to state, and things change over time.
-Plus, your situation is unique.
+Laws vary from state to state, and things change over time.
+Plus, each situation is unique.
 Appealing a levy is a complicated process, and you may have to argue your case.
 Creditors will do everything they can to argue that funds in your account are not exempt.